-To the delight of adults and children alike, a fountain gushing hot chocolate awaits visitors at the entrance to Schokoland in Caslano, the most widely visited museum in Ticino with 70,000 visitors each year.
+To the delight of adults and children alike, a fountain gushing hot chocolate awaits visitors in Caslano at the entrance to the most widely visited museum in Ticino with 70,000 visitors each year.
 In addition to allowing you to discover the history of chocolate, peppered with anecdotes and amusing stories, this special experience offers you a chance to actually observe the production of this "delight of the gods" and, above all, taste and even purchase the cocoa-based delicacies of Alprose Chocolate, which exports more than 6,000 tons of chocolate annually across the globe.

 The museum is recognizable by the bright, red-painted and life-sized traditional cows silhouettes placed not only in the garden, but also on the rooftop of the building.